Einfaldlega-Hugmyndir/SoftwareDevelopmentGuidelines/readme.md

 - Model (trained model, runnable trained model) = RES, APP or MOD
 - Command line client (python package, bash) = APP, MOD

-Translating from the SÍM requirements to these deliverables will need to be discussed with a SÍM project manager to answer the question of "what do they expect?".
+Translating from the SÍM requirements to these deliverables will need to be discussed with a project manager to answer the question of "what do they expect?".

 ### 1.5.
 Contributors
-To contribute to this project please submit a pull request to the master branch and request a review from someone in the software guidelines team.
+To contribute to this project please submit a pull request to the master branch and request a review from someone in the software development guidelines team.
 If you have a lot of suggestions feel free to make multiple requests.

 ### 1.5.1.
 Notes for writing the guide